From Where to Eternity: Synopsis

-Christopher is in the hospital after being shot.
+Christopher is in the hospital after being shot in the previous episode.
 He is clinically dead for about a minute and his spleen is removed, but he survives.
 Conscious but heavily medicated with morphine, Christopher tells Tony and Paulie that he went to Hell and saw Brendan Filone and Mikey Palmice; he also saw his father, who gets killed again every night.
 He reports that Filone and Palmice had a message for Tony and Paulie: "Three o'clock."

 Tony comforts Christopher, assuring him it was only a dream.
 Discussing his experience with Dr. Melfi, Tony says he does not think he or Christopher will go to Hell.
 He explains: "Soldiers don't go to Hell ... everybody involved knows the stakes and ... you gotta do certain things.
 It's business.
 We're soldiers."

 Paulie, however, is deeply disturbed.
 He tries to persuade Christopher it was only purgatory, not Hell, but still has nightmares about it.
 On his girlfriend's advice, he seeks the help of a psychic, who appears to have a terrifying knowledge of Paulie's past, including the name of the first man he killed thirty years before.
 Paulie complains to his priest that all the donations he has made to the church should have given him immunity; he will not donate anymore.

 Pussy has a bad-tempered meeting with Agent Skip Lipari.
 He tells him nothing but repeats his fear that Tony suspects him.
 An informer on the street tells Pussy where Matt is hiding, and he and Tony go there together.
 Tony questions Matt, establishing that Richie had no part in the attempt to kill Christopher, then shoots him.
 He glances at Pussy, who hesitates but shoots him too; they empty their guns into the lifeless body.
 They have dinner in a familiar restaurant and talk nostalgically of old times.

 While Christopher is near death, Carmela finds an empty hospital room with a crucifix and prays for him.
 When he is conscious, she tells him he has been given a second chance, but as they speak she realizes Tony lied when he told her that Christopher dreamed of going to Heaven.

 The women are gossiping about an associate of the Sopranos whose long-term comàre has had his child.
 Dreading the shame if such a thing happened to her own family, Carmela asks Tony to have a vasectomy.
 He vigorously refuses, and when he assures her that he has had his girlfriend tested for AIDS she leaves their bed in revulsion.
 Later, having reconsidered, Tony says he will consent – but to his bafflement, she has changed her mind.
 She says, "All I want is you.
 That's all I have ever wanted," and makes passionate love to him.